Q\ What is the general purpose of the DIS internship program in Copenhagen?

 Q\ Will I have a Danish bank account?

 All DIS Staff members must have a Danish Bank Account in order to be paid, as all paychecks are given by direct deposit.
-The banks that many interns use are Nordea and Danske Bank, but there are many other options such as Jyske Bank or Sydbank.
+The bank that many interns use is Jyske Bank, but there are other options such as Nordea, Danske Bank, or Sydbank.
 The process of opening a bank account will require that you have a CPR number and you will be walked through it upon arrival in Copenhagen.

 Q\ What about health insurance?

 The Danish national health insurance card, sundhedskort, also commonly known as the ‘yellow card’, will cover your basic health insurance in Denmark.